 I received an email from a reader last week with an interesting problem.
-Every time her friend turned on the lights in the living room she would lose 4 over the air antenna stations from her television.
-Once she turned off the lights the channels came back.
+Every time her friend turned on the lights in the living room, she would lose four over the air antenna stations from her television.
+Once she turned off the lights, the channels came back.
 It turns out that using certain types of LED light bulbs can cause interference with some frequencies.
-The LED pulses on and off at a very high frequency (beyond that which our eyes can perceive).
-This pulsing can create RF noise.
+The LED pulses on and off at a very high frequency (beyond that which our eyes can perceive), and this pulsing can create RF noise.
 If not shielded sufficiently, this RF noise can interfere with TV or radio signals.
 So I figured in this article, I would discuss what else can cause OTA antenna interference and how to eliminate it.

 OTA Antenna Interference

 OTA antenna interference can be very frustrating, especially if your favorite station loses its reception.
-There can be a number of different causes for over the air antenna interference.
+There can be several different causes for over the air antenna interference.
 Some interference can cause pixelation, picture noise, or loss of signal.
-Let’s look at some of the causes.
+Let’s look at some of the reasons.

 Electromagnetic interference can be caused by many different things like outside power-lines, thunderstorms, LED or fluorescent lights, and solar flares.
 Many household appliances like a blender, electric heater, popcorn maker, electric blanket, and refrigerators can also cause interference.
 Any appliance with electric motors like a ceiling fan can disrupt an over the air TV signal.
 In some cases, light dimmers have been known to cause issues due to poor wiring.
 To troubleshoot, start by unplugging or switching off each appliance and then check to see if your signal improves.